 Three of his players in 2010 earned All-America honors: offensive guard Rodney Hudson (consensus All-America selection), Brandon Jenkins and Xavier Rhodes.
 Rhodes was named the ACC Rookie of the Year and National Defensive Freshman of the Year.
-Fisher capped off the 2010 season with three seniors selected in the 2011 NFL Draft, led by his 11th NFL quarterback prodigy in Ponder - the No. 12 overall pick in the draft by the Minnesota Vikings.
-Ponder at the time became the highest offensive player to go for the Noles since offensive lineman Alex Barron in 2005.
-Before Ponder, Gary Huff was the highest drafted FSU QB as the 33rd overall pick in the second round of the 1973 draft.
+Fisher capped off the 2010 season with three seniors selected in the 2011 NFL Draft, led by Ponder - the No. 12 overall pick in the draft by the Minnesota Vikings.

-He has carefully crafted his vision by borrowing from two men - Nick Saban and Bowden - he worked under.
+Fisher has carefully crafted his vision by borrowing from two major influences – Bowden and Nick Saban – both of who Fisher served under as an assistant.
 Their influence, though very different, can be seen sprinkled throughout Fisher’s own blueprint for success.
-Fisher has not wasted any time putting his stamp on the Seminoles.
+Fisher wasted no time putting his stamp on the Seminoles.
 From assembling a staff of seasoned, ambitious assistants, to dramatically overhauling the program’s infrastructure, he has left no stone unturned.
 His attention to every aspect of the program - from strength & conditioning, GPS monitoring, nutrition, mental training, academic support, talent evaluation and recruiting, player development and peer mentoring among teammates - is centered on establishing an unshakeable foundation that emphasizes the whole development of each player, and it’s why Florida State was crowned national champions in just his fourth year.

-By the time Fisher reached junior high school and became the starting quarterback, he was calling plays in the huddle.
+By the time Fisher reached junior high school and became his team’s starting quarterback, he was calling plays in the huddle.
 Win or lose, the car rides home with his father always included a critique of what transpired on the field.

 He has done both and with a high degree of success.
 After a one-semester stop at Clemson, where he was going to play baseball, Fisher returned home to Salem College in West Virginia.
 He starred for three seasons at quarterback, establishing a school and conference record for career passing yardage.
 A two-time conference player of the year and an All-American in his final season at Salem, Fisher transferred to Samford College in Birmingham, Alabama, for his final season of eligibility.
 He enjoyed a record-setting season in 1987 with the Bulldogs, earning NCAA Division III National Player of the Year honors, which he parlayed into a season with the Chicago Bruisers of the Arena Football League.